Overview of Programs

 The Humanities Program is primarily directed to institutions of higher education and humanistic enterprises such as learned societies, museums, and major editorial projects.
 The program may also consider, on a selective basis, projects that increase the exposure of those outside these institutions to the humanistic experience or that strengthen preparation for the humanistic disciplines in secondary education.
 The prime criterion remains that of Gladys and Jean Delmas: a commitment to excellence, whether proven or promised.

-The principal mission of the Performing Arts Program is to support organizations of quality in the fields of dance, music, and theater that perform or produce work in New York City.
-More specifically, the program seeks to:
+The principal mission of the Performing Arts Program is to provide core program and special project support to organizations of quality in the fields of dance, music and theater that perform and produce or present work in New York City.
+Applications are accepted only from performing arts organizations based in New York City.

-- Support theater companies that have demonstrated a commitment to include the classics in their regular repertory;
+- Theater companies and presenters that have demonstrated a commitment to include the classics in their regular offerings;

-- Support the work of artists who, over time, have reinterpreted the traditional elements of dance or theater and thereby have broadened our aesthetic appreciation or understanding.
+- Organizations formed to support the work of artists who, over time, have reinterpreted the traditional elements of dance or theater and thereby have broadened our aesthetic appreciation and understanding.

 The geographical concentration is primarily but not exclusively directed toward European and American history and letters, broadly defined.
 Technological developments that support humanities research and access to humanities resources are also eligible.
 A limited number of modest grants will also be available for projects related to the history of the book, book culture, printing history, and related programs.
 Conferences designed to address these issues in collaborative ways and programs formulated to enhance or leverage similar activity by other institutions, consortia, or funding agencies will also be considered.

 Designed to support historical research on Venice and the former Venetian empire, and the study of contemporary Venetian society and culture, grants are awarded for independent research, for publications assistance, and for the support of institutions engaged in related research programs.
-See Venetian Program Grants for more details.
+See Venetian Programs page for more details.

 Trustees’ Discretionary Grants

 The discretionary fund permits each Trustee to initiate, with concurrence of the other Trustees, a limited number of grants outside of the Foundation’s established grant-making guidelines.
-Applications are not accepted for Trustees’ Discretionary Grants.
+Applications for Trustees’ Discretionary Grants are by invitation only.

 Foundation Service Organizations